rhayman/ephysiopy/docs/api/ephysiopy/common/ephys_generic/index.rst

    :type fs: int
    :param amp_std: the signal needs to be this many standard deviations above the mean
    :type amp_std: int
-   :param duration: how long in seconds the ripple should be
+   :param duration: the minimum and maximum durations in seconds for the ripples
-   :type duration: int
+   :type duration: list of int
    :param duration_std: how many standard deviations above the mean the ripples should
                         be for 'duration' ms
    :type duration_std: int

-   :returns: **masked_lfp** -- the bandpass filtered LFP that has been masked outside of epochs that don't meet the above thresholds
+   :returns: the bandpass filtered LFP that has been masked outside of epochs that don't meet the above thresholds
    :rtype: np.ma.MaskedArray

    .. rubric:: Notes